simonrenauld/ServerSetup/README.md

 - macOS: Apple's proprietary operating system for its computers, known for its user-friendly interface and integration with Apple devices.
 - Android: A mobile operating system based on Linux, used by most smartphones and tablets.
 - iOS: Apple's mobile operating system, used by iPhones and iPads.
-Chrome OS: A lightweight operating system developed by Google, primarily designed for web-based applications.
+-- Chrome OS: A lightweight operating system developed by Google, primarily designed for web-based applications.
 - FreeBSD: A Unix-like operating system known for its stability and performance.
 - OpenBSD: A BSD-based operating system with a strong focus on security.
 - Solaris: A proprietary operating system developed by Oracle, primarily used for servers and high-performance computing.
 - AIX: A proprietary operating system developed by IBM for its Power Systems hardware.
 - HP-UX: A proprietary operating system developed by HP for its Itanium-based servers.

-<<<<<<< HEAD
-## 1.2.
+### 1.2.
 Virtualization Platform

-#### Proxmox VE is a free, open-source virtualization platform for Linux.
+Proxmox VE is a free, open-source virtualization platform for Linux.
 It uses KVM, a powerful hypervisor, and offers a web-based management interface.
 You can create VMs and containers, manage storage, and ensure high availability.

 - KVM-based virtualization: Leveraging the efficient and high-performance KVM hypervisor, Proxmox VE allows you to create and run virtual machines (VMs) directly on your physical hardware.
 - Web-based management: The user-friendly web interface provides a centralized dashboard for managing all your virtualized environments, including VMs, containers, and storage.